Terms & Conditions Of Sale

 No waiver by us shall be construed as a waiver of any preceding or succeeding breach of any provision.

 There may be occasions when you are unhappy with the service that we provided to you.
 In these cases, we will endeavour to be fair and efficient in handling any complaint you should have and to process your complaint confidentially.

-If you have a complaint, please send us a letter to this address: Notice Board Company (UK) Ltd, PO Box 6441, Warwick, CV34 9QY, United Kingdom, or an e-mail to this address: email@example.com.
+If you have a complaint, please send us a letter to this address: Notice Board Company (UK) Ltd Sales Office, Po Box 6441, Warwick CV34 9QY, United Kingdom, or an e-mail to this address: email@example.com.